Some people prefer casual relationships more than committed relationships. For the uninitiated, how do you define casual relationships?

-Perhaps they are the one who cares less but usually the one who has more power, calls the shots.
-They decide when it’s convenient to hook up, and won’t hook up if they don’t want to.
+Perhaps they are the one who cares less, but usually, the one who has more power calls the shots.
+They decide when it’s convenient to hook up and won’t hook up if they don’t want to.

-If you go along with that and find yourself craving for and wondering when you’ll see your casual partner again, then the chances are you’ve got feelings for this person, and it’s probably time to walk away.
+If you go along with that and find yourself craving for and wondering when you’ll see your casual partner again, then it is one of the evident signs your casual relationship is getting serious and you’ve got feelings for this person.

+So, it’s probably time to walk away.
 Else, follow the instructions in point one.

 4. Agree on some terms